davidverweij/phone-grown/instructable.md

 3. Go to the _HOME_ tab (on the bottom) and fill in the dotted cells/squares for rule 1.
     1. _In the first dotted cell_, enter the name that you entered for the _Formatted row_ for your weather 'applet' in Step 3, for example, 'temperature'. **This needs to be exactly the same.**
     2. _In the second_, choose the background you created for the weather, most likely _[BG] 1_.
-    3. _In the third and fourth_, enter how long you want this background to show on your phone when the applet 'triggers'. _For example, if 'temperature' then show '[BG] 1' for '20' 'minutes'_.
+    3. _In the third and fourth_, enter how long you want this background to show on your phone when the applet 'activates'. _For example, if 'temperature' then show '[BG] 1' for '20' 'minutes'_.
     4. _Activate_ the rule by ticking the left tick-box on the right.
     5. _Test it!_ Click on the right tick-box on the right to test your rule.
     6. Repeat the steps for rule 2, but now for the ISS data. _Remember that the text in the first dotted cell should be identical to the **formatted row** as you used when creating the applet with IFTTT_